 Like other blockers, Hiya uses a spam database of over 1.5 billion phone numbers that it draws from to identify the source of incoming calls.
-It then filters unwanted calls, and you can can create your own by adding numbers from your own contact list or call history.
+It then filters unwanted calls, and you can create your own by adding numbers from your own contact list or call history.
 Basically, it automatically blocks calls.
 The free version identifies spammers, robots, and scams in real-time, and there’s a reverse-lookup feature so you can find out if you’re in the sights of some nefarious telemarketer.

 To get their “premium caller ID” you need to pay extra, and again it means adding your contact list so you and others can “share” contacts and identify people not in your phone book.
 If you’d rather not share your contact list, you can ask Hiya to remove it.